 Specialization in information systems provides the student with a managerial overview of computers and information systems.
 Emphasis is placed on the role and function of the computer as a managerial tool to store, process, analyze and present information.
-A major in this area includes any three of the following:
+A major in this area includes any three 6000-level INFS classes of the student's choice.
+Recent offerings include:

-INFS 6610 Info Storage & Retrieval Structures

-INFS 6560 Sy s tem Analysis & Design

-INFS 6470 Information Technology 1

-INFS 6810 Network Communications

-INFS 6930 Contemporary Topics
+INFS 6610 Info Storage & Retrieval Structures (Spring) INFS 6560 System Analysis & Design (usually offered Fall and Spring) INFS 6470 Information Technology INFS 6810 Network Communications (Spring) INFS 6930 Contemporary Topics (usually offered fall and spring)

-1070

-T 4 4.
-18/2